 What services are covered by Medicaid in New York?

 The federal government creates the initial New York Medicaid coverage guidelines, including some mandatory services that the program is required to cover.
 States may alter and expand certain NY Medicaid services depending on local resources and needs.
 The cooperation between officials and vital funding help create a system that is flexible, allowing each state to adjust and provide assistance to potential beneficiaries accordingly.
 For instance, the Affordable Care Act (ACA) Medicaid expansion allowed states to expand Medicaid to a broader group of residents.
 New York did accept the Medicaid coverage expansion and therefore does cover additional citizens.

 The New York Medicaid coverage plan offers a range of services for low-income families who cannot otherwise get affordable health care.
 Services covered by Medicaid in NY include:

 - Hospital services, including inpatient and outpatient.

 These Medicaid covered services are just examples, and beneficiaries will have access to a wide variety of health services.
 However, the amount of coverage available will depend on a number of factors, including age, income, household composition and other criteria.
 For example, NY Medicaid services for children can include psychology and counseling, spine adjustment and other chiropractic services, braces for teeth, private duty nurses in the home and vision, hearing and dental screens.
-To learn more about services covered by Medicaid, download our comprehensive guide today.
+To learn more about services covered by Medicaid, download our free guide today.

 What does Medicaid not cover in New York?